На русском языке

 From Wikiversity

-In the weak gravitational field approximation, Maxwell-like gravitational equations are the set of four partial differential equations that describe the properties of two components of gravitational field and relate them to their sources, mass density and mass current density.
-These equations have the same form as in gravitoelectromagnetism and in Lorentz-invariant theory of gravitation, and are used here to show that gravitational wave has the speed of gravitation which is close to the speed of light as speed of electromagnetic wave.
+In weak gravitational field approximation, Maxwell-like gravitational equations are the set of four partial differential equations that describe the properties of two components of gravitational field and relate them to their sources, mass density and mass current density.
+These equations have the same form as equations in gravitoelectromagnetism and in Lorentz-invariant theory of gravitation, and are used here to show that gravitational wave has the speed of gravitation which is close to the speed of light as speed of electromagnetic wave.

 Contents